-CTE Standar CTE Standards and Benchmarks 28.02 Distinguish between the advantages and disadvantages of business ownership.
-28.03 Evaluate the risks involved in ownership of a business.
-28.04 Identify the business skills needed to operate a small business efficiently and effectively.
-28.05 Research the start-up process for a small business (including regulatory issues, corporate structure, financing and insurance needs).
+CTE Standards and Benchmarks 28.03 Evaluate the risks involved in ownership of a business.
+28.04 28.04 Identify the business skills needed to operate a small business efficiently and effectively.
+28.05 Research the start-up process for a small business (including regulatory issues, corporate structure, financing and insuranceds).
 28.06 Create a business model for a food service or hospitality operation.